gloveboxes/Create-RaspberryPi-dotNET-Core-C-Sharp-IoT-Applications/TIPS_AND_TRICKS.md

     ```text
     REGDOMAIN=AU
     ```

+## Wifi set up from CLI

-3. Edit the /etc/netplan/50-cloud-init.yaml file
+1. Edit the /etc/netplan/50-cloud-init.yaml file

     ```bash
     sudo nano /etc/netplan/50-cloud-init.yaml
     ```

-4. Configure the wifi settings.
+2. Configure the wifi settings.
 The following is an example of what you will likely need to add.
 You will need to add the **wifis** section onwards.
 Note, the indentation is important.
 Use 4 spaces per level.

     ```text
     # This file is generated from information provided by the datasource.
 Changes